 - For the shorter path to Öxarárfoss waterfall, turn right on Road 361 1km.
 The parking area will be on the right.

-Thingvellir, along with many other beautiful places, is included in my eBook: The Road Trip Guide - Iceland.
+- Thingvellir, along with many other beautiful places, is included in my eBook to help you easily plan your road trip:

 - Entrance to the park is free